 4. DO YOU SPECIALIZE IN WEDDING PHOTOGRAPHY?

 Have you ever tried to juggle?
 Yeah, I have.
 It didn’t go well.
-Have you ever tried to make a bunch of goals and meet all of them at the same time (think January).
+Have you ever tried to make a bunch of goals and meet all of them at the same time (think new year's resolutions).
 Yeah, I have.
 It didn’t go well.

 Ask any business man (or woman!) – specializing in one thing is way better than generalizing in everything.
 Example: a photographer whose Instagram bio says “Specializing in weddings, newborns, seniors and families!” is not actually specializing!
 If the photographer has X hours a week to devote to photography, you want someone who is devoting all of those hours to the type of photography you are looking for.
-They might be sooo good at senior photos with one person, but do they know how to pose a bride and groom in harsh lighting?
+They might be sooo good at senior photos on a one-on-one photo shoot, but do they know how to pose a bride and groom in harsh lighting?
 No success in other areas of photography = ability within another.

 Another thought: a photographer who specializes in one type of photography is successful enough to say “no” to other shoots.
 In other words, specializing usually is indicative of a successful photographer.

 Many photographers put a limit on how many hours they will shoot for you.
 Like, “Oh!
 You only paid for 60 minutes of engagement photos!
-We are at 59 minutes so I guess we are done!”
+We are at 59 minutes so it's time to wrap it up!”

 No!
 That makes no sense!
 If the sunset is incredible and the moments are perfect we are going to keep taking pictures!